madprops/githop/README.md

 For instance you can have "Tag", "Day", and "2" active.
 Which would match the tag path, 24 hours, and level 2.
-If more of the same type are selected, for instance Commits and Issues (path), it will check as an OR (it matches commits or it matches issues).
+If more of the same type are selected, for instance Commits and Issues (path), it will check as an AND (it matches if Commits and Issues paths are present).
 This is a way to easily refine searches on the go.

 ## Icons